proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/transfer-transaction.md

 <div class="info">

-**Note**
+**Note:**

 It is possible to send mosaics to any valid address even if the address has not previously participated in any transaction.
-If nobody owns the private key of the recipient’s account, the funds are most likely lost forever.
+If nobody owns the private key of the recipient’s account, the funds are likely lost forever.

 </div>

-## Guides
+## Guides of Transfer Transaction

 - [Sending a transfer transaction](../guides/transaction/sending-a-transfer-transaction.md)

-    Transfer [*mosaics*](./mosaic.md) and messages between two accounts.
+    How to transfer [*mosaics*](./mosaic.md) and messages between two accounts.

 - [Monitoring a transaction status](../guides/monitoring/monitoring-a-transaction-status.md)

-    Make sure a [*transaction*](../protocol/transaction.md) gets included in the blockchain after being announced.
+    How to ensure a [*transaction*](../protocol/transaction.md) gets included in the blockchain after being announced.

 ## Schemas

 <div class="info">

-**Note**
+**Note:**

 Configuration parameters are [editable](https://github.com/proximax-storage/catapult-server/blob/master/resources/config-network.properties) .
 Public network configuration may differ.

 </div>

-### TransferTransaction
+### Transfer Transaction

 Announce a transfer transaction to send [mosaics](./mosaic.md) or messages between two [accounts](./account.md).